 It is interesting that both the killer whale and the leopard seal eat both mammals and birds.
 Mammals and birds are particularly dangerous to eat raw.
 We humans eat raw meat in the form of sushi but sushi is made from vegetables, invertebrates, and cold-blooded fish.
 We rarely eat mammals and birds unless we cook them, an option not open to whales or seals.
 It appears that the killer whale and the leopard seal specialize in having immune systems that can handle the consumption of warm-blooded animals.
 I believe that being able to handle the diseases of prey is an important part of the adaptation of all predators.
 The fact that whales and seals normally do not eat mammals or birds makes obvious good sense if it is an adaption to avoid disease, but it is hard to explain otherwise.

-Only a large animal could prey on a giant whale, which limits the predators to another whale, with the obvious problem of disease, and sharks.
+Only a large animal could prey on a giant whale, which limits the predators to sharks and another whale.
 Great whites have attacked small whales, and the extinct giant shark, megalodon, probably preyed on large whales.
 Since the extinction of megalodon a million and a half years ago, only the killer whale has been left.

 We see a similar pattern among dinosaurs.
 The largest of the dinosaurs were the long-necked sauropods.
 The sauropods were lizard-hipped dinosaurs, saurischians, as opposed to bird-hipped, ornithischians.
 While the sauropods were herbivores, their fellow lizard-hipped dinosaurs, were the predatory theropods.
 So the predatory theropods, for example allosaurus, were more closely related to the sauropods than they were to stegosaurus and most other herbivores.
 So the predatory dinosaurs were more likely to be infected with a disease if they ate a sauropod as opposed to another plant-eating dinosaur.
 Most whales and seals do not eat warm-blooded animals, maybe most theropods did not eat sauropods for much the same reason.
 There seems to be a pattern.
 The largest animals who ever lived in the oceans are only preyed upon by their close relatives, and the largest dinosaurs were only preyed upon by their close relatives.
 The danger of disease to predators could easily be a factor in both phenomena.